Tomingley Gold Extension Project

 Processing of the ore will take place at the existing TGO processing plant, which will undergo some modifications to achieve the already approved 1.5Mtpa rate, with production to be increased to 1.75Mtpa for short periods.
-We will also establish a second residue storage facility (RSF) to the south of the existing RSF.
+We will also increase the height of the second residue storage facility (RSF) to the south of the existing RSF.

 A haul road will transport ore via the existing Newell Highway underpass from the SAR open cut to the TGO processing plant.

 Waste rock and progressive rehabilitation

 A waste rock emplacement will be established in the vicinity of the SAR open cut.
-We also propose to backfill the two Caloma open cuts and, in time, backfill a completed stage of the SAR open cut.
+We also propose to backfill the two Caloma open cuts and, in time, backfill a a portion of the SAR open cut.

 We intend to undertake progressive rehabilitation of these waste rock emplacements to ensure they are returned to stable and productive landforms that reside sympathetically within the environment.

 Since the San Antonio and Roswell deposits are underneath the current Newell Highway, TGO proposes to construct a new section of highway to bypass the development.
 The new section of highway will be built to the latest Austroads standards and incorporate several safety features.